-Up to 6 Full Mix Effects with Backgrounds A/B, C/D, 4 Super Keyers and 4 eKeys and 2 Util Buses per M/E.
+Up to 6 Full Mix Effects with Backgrounds A/B, C/D, 4 Super Keyers and 4 eKeys and 2 Util Buses per M/E (Kahuna 9600 Mainframe).

 Note: This User Manual refers to the operation of the Kahuna 9600 and Kahuna 6400 systems.
-The following sections in the manual will refer to "Kahuna", as the operation of these products is almost identical.
+The following sections in the manual will refer to "Kahuna", as the operation of these products is almost identical between the two systems.
 If there is any variation, a note will inform the user.